JoonghuynAhn/MagicBookWorld/Privacy Policy.md

 Magic Book World is not directed at individuals under the age of 13.
 We do not knowingly collect personal information from children.
 If you are a parent or guardian and believe that your child has provided us with personal information, please contact us, and we will take steps to delete such information.

-7. Changes to the Privacy Policy:

-We may update this Privacy Policy periodically.
-Users will be notified of any significant changes, and the latest version will be accessible within the App.

-8. Contact Information:

-If you have any questions, concerns, or requests related to your privacy or this Privacy Policy, please contact us at [your contact email].

-Thank you for using Magic Book World.
-We are committed to providing you with an enjoyable and secure reading experience.

-Yeonghun(Jay) Ahn +1 647 778 2860